 \subsection{Further calculations}

-Using the gauge function (\ref{eq:177}) with $R=1$ we can study further aspects of the pseudo-population dynamics that were investigated analytically in section \ref{sec:Analytic-model-of}.
+Using the gauge function (\ref{eq:177}) with $R=1$ we can study further aspects of the pseudo-population dynamics that were investigated analytically in Section \ref{sec:Analytic-model-of}.
 For particle coagulation starting from a Poisson distribution with mean $\lambda$ the averages are simply given by quantities $\overline{A(N)}=\langle\hat{A}(\phi)\rangle_{\lambda}$.
 In Figure \ref{fig:probabilities.} we plot the evolution of a selection of state probabilities $P(N,t)$ for $\lambda=5$, derived from Eq. (\ref{eq:78}), together with the solutions to Eq. (\ref{eq:100}) for a similar case with the initial Poisson distribution truncated at $N=12$ for convenience.
 The timestep and number of realisations are the same as in earlier cases.
 The correspondence is very good, and the noise does not significantly distort the results over the time scale for the completion of the coagulation.

 Finally, we examine source enhanced coagulation modelled by Eq. (\ref{eq:72}), with the use of the optimised gauge.
-The quantities $\langle\phi\rangle=\langle\Omega\phi^{\prime}\rangle$ and $\langle\phi^{2}\rangle=\langle\Omega\phi^{\prime2}\rangle$ are plotted for $j=\kappa=1$ in Figure \ref{fig:source-enhanced} and they correspond well with the analytical results for late times obtained in section \ref{sub:Source-enhanced-coagulation}.
+The quantities $\langle\phi\rangle=\langle\Omega\phi^{\prime}\rangle$ and $\langle\phi^{2}\rangle=\langle\Omega\phi^{\prime2}\rangle$ are plotted for $j=\kappa=1$ in Figure \ref{fig:source-enhanced} to show they compare well with the analytical results for late times obtained in Section \ref{sub:Source-enhanced-coagulation}.
 The initial condition is a Poisson distribution with $\lambda=2$.
-Furthermore, to indicate that not all quantities are statistically well behaved, we also show the average of $\exp(-\phi)$, which ought to equal $\exp(-2-jt$) for this case.
-Clearly more realisations would be needed to reproduce this behaviour accurately with the prevailing choice of gauge.
+However, to indicate that not all quantities are statistically well represented, we also show the average of $\exp(-\phi)$, which ought to equal $\exp(-2-jt$) for this case.
+Clearly more realisations would be needed to reproduce this behaviour accurately with this choice of gauge.